lan-feng/massager/doc/prompt_012.md

-Build a "Set New Password" screen for the ComfyTemp app using Kotlin Jetpack Compose (or Flutter).
+Build a "Set New Password" screen for the Massager app using Kotlin Jetpack Compose (or Flutter).

 ### Page Purpose
 Allow the user to update their account password securely.